Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

 The spin-orbit interactions in Skyrme models are written as,

-where the $b_4$ and $b'_4$ coefficients are corresponding to the isoscalar and isovector constributions of the spin-orbit potentials.
-To compare the influence of spin-orbit interactions in both relativistic and non-relativistic models in a parallel manner, we recast the Dirac equation in Schrödinger form using the Foldy-Wouthuysen transformation and the spin-orbit contributions in RMF models can be approximated as:
+where the $b_4$ and $b'_4$ coefficients correspond to the isoscalar and isovector contributions of the spin-orbit potentials.
+To compare spin-orbit interactions in both relativistic and non-relativistic models in a parallel manner, we recast the Dirac equation in Schrödinger form using the Foldy-Wouthuysen transformation and the RMF spin-orbit contributions models can be approximated as:

 with

 The detailed derivation of spin-orbit contributions in RMF models is provided in the supplemental material.